Introduction of Dragon1 as BPM Tool

 The Resource Center (your BPM Wiki) is meant to upload, document, and publish the input document for analyzing, designing, modeling, and architecting.
 This enables collaboration on process modeling and business architecture design in a multi-user or multi-team environment.

-So if in a team process models need to be designed, the Resource Center could contain all the background resources needed by the team.
+If models must be designed in a team process, the Resource Center could contain all the background resources the team needs.
 Also, management can see or check if the correct and all-important background documents are available.

-You can style the Resource Center as an intranet website or as a wiki website.
+You can style the Resource Center as an intranet or wiki website.
 You can brand the Resource Center for your organization's corporate identity (fonts and colors).

 In the Resource Center, a configurable mini website within the tool, you can administer/publish your rules and policies on naming conventions, your shapes, CRUD-matrix, and generic/standard types for BPMN concepts and also design best practices.